 For more information about the Mass General Marathon Program, please contact us.
 Runners with their own bib numbers can also participate in the program for these teams.

 The Boston Marathon is a part of the fabric of Mass General with teams running for the past two decades.
-Mass General is delighted to have the Emergency Response Team returning for its fourth year.
+Mass General is delighted to have the Emergency Response Team returning for its fifth year.